-Daniel Haeusser reviews short stories at Speculative Fiction in Translation: https://www.sfintranslation.com/?p=6675
+Daniel Haeusser reviewed short stories that appeared in April at Speculative Fiction in Translation: https://www.sfintranslation.com/?p=6675

 “Colors That Tinted the Sky” by Malena Salazar Maciá, translated from the Spanish by Toshiya Kamei

 Another flash fiction dealing with religion and mythology, this time narrated from the point of view of Anubis as he ponders humanity’s relationships to deities and our continued mistakes despite technological advances, while witnessing a scene of massive destruction simultaneously horrible and beautiful.
 I liked the nuances of this and the flow of the text.

 “Looking for Carla” by Carlos A. Duarte Cano, translated from the Spanish by Toshiya Kamei